 The transmission fluid is thin oil that flows quickly all over the system.
 However, the transmission fluid also has additives in it.

 These Additives help in keeping the gearbox cool and calm.
-It prevents corrosion of the metals.
+It prevents the corrosion of metals.

 The additives are responsible for making transmission fluid withstand heat and high temperatures.

 Also, the additives give transmission fluid red, making it easy to identify.
 Keep a check at the red line to know the accurate fluid level of your engine.

 Why Are There Lots Of Variety Of Transmission Fluids?

 The transmission system of different model cars is unique and distinct.
 What makes the gear oils different from each other?